Introduction

 Natural Language Processing (NLP) is a prime sub-field of Artificial Intelligence, which involved dealing with human language by processing, analyzing and generating it.
 The modern-day voice assistants like Siri, Cortana, Google Allo, Alexa, etc. makes use of various advanced NLP algorithms to interact with humans, like a human.
 However, we still are far off from developing an absolute domain-independent aritificially intelligent agent which can trick a person to think that it is another human being.

 Python is a go-to language for any programming task.
 Though, it may not be the most efficient implementation language, it sure is the best prototying alternative.
 Most of the state-of-the-art NLP tasks are performed using Java.
 However, due to more versatilibity, flexibility, extensibility and ease-of-use, I have chosen Python.
-Some of the basic NLP tasks are tokenization, stemming, lemmatization, parsing, chunking, chinking, etc. Lets look at how this can be done using a Python library named NLTK.
+Some of the basic NLP tasks are tokenization, stemming, lemmatization, parsing, chunking, chinking, etc. Lets look at how this can be done using a Python library named NLTK

 Setting up

-• Download data from python shell.
+. - Download data from python shell.
 Note that this will take a long time if your internet is slow.
 You can even download individual packages as and when you need.

 python